Hotmoka/hotmoka/README.md

 1. A call to the `nonce()` method of our account: this is a progressive counter of the number of transactions already performed with our account.
-It starts from zero, but our account has been already used for other transactions (through the `Moka` tool).
+It starts from zero, but our account has been already used for other transactions (through the `moka` tool).
 Hence we better ask the node about it.
 As we will see later, this transaction calls a `@View` method.
 All calls to `@View` methods have the nice feature of being *for free*: nobody will pay for them.
    Because of that, we do not need to sign this transaction, or to provide a correct nonce,